Resort: Recreation

 In North America, a ski resort is generally a destination resort in a ski area.
 The term is less likely to refer to a town or village.

 A megaresort is a type of destination resort of an exceptionally-large size, such as those along the Las Vegas Strip.
 In Singapore, integrated resort is a euphemism for a casino-based destination resort.

 A holiday village is a type of self-contained resort in Europe whose accommodation is generally in villas.
 A holiday camp, in the United Kingdom, refers to a resort whose accommodation is in chalets or static caravans.

+A resort hotel contains full-sized luxury facilities with full-service accommodations and amenities.
+These hotels may attract vacationing tourists and offer more than a convenient place to stay.

 Timeshare

 There are more than 1500 timeshare resorts in the United States that are operated by major hospitality, timeshare-specific, or independent companies.
 They represent 198,000 residences and nearly 9 million owners, who pay an average $880 per year in maintenance fees.
 A reported 16% of the residences became vacation rentals.